chazlarson/Media-Scripts/Kometa/README.md

 For each movie, gets the cast from TMDB; keeps track across all movies how many times it sees each actor.
 You can specify a TV library, but I haven't tested that a lot.
 My one attempt showed a list of 10 actors who had each been in 1 series, which doesn't seem right.

-At the end, builds a basic Plex-Meta-Manager metadata file for the top N actors.
+At the end, builds a basic Kometa metadata file for the top N actors.

 Script-specific variables in .env:
 ```